WATCH NOW: How to Prepare Your Pet for an Emergency

 The HSUS website provides valuable information about disaster preparedness for pets, including methods of identifying pets, locating pet-friendly lodging in case of evacuation, and in-home procedures to follow during catastrophic situations.

-Hopefully, you’ll never have to use your pet disaster kit.
+Hopefully, you'll never have to use your pet disaster kit.
 That said, a little readiness never hurt anyone.
-And in the unfortunate event that disaster strikes, you and your nonhuman family members will be prepared.
+A weather radio and monitoring the NOAA will help you stay informed.
+Make sure you have extra batteries for flashlights and other emergency electronics.
+In the unfortunate event that disaster strikes, you and your nonhuman family members will be prepared.